Nick Kokonas fucking hates OpenTable.

 But that alone wasn't enough.
 Recently, Kokonas decided the best way to meaningfully effect change was to troll the shit out of OpenTable.

 First, Kokonas created a meta-marketing plan that involved buying the URL opentablesaurus.com.
 Then, he hatched a scheme to have Tock employees hand out small toy dinosaurs emblazoned with that URL at the National Restaurant Association show this May.
-To greet passersby, he planned to put an inflatable, 22-foot-tall, 18-foot-long dinosaur outside the convention centre, all in an attempt to show that OpenTable was stuck in the "late Jurassic period of skeuomorphic computer design."
+To greet passersby, he planned to put an inflatable, 22-foot-tall, 18-foot-long dinosaur outside the convention center, all in an attempt to show that OpenTable was stuck in the "late Jurassic period of skeuomorphic computer design."

 This thing is being passed around law firms.
 People are saying it's epic.